jacubero/aws-architect-associate/docs/database.rst

 It can scale automatically an non-disruptively, expanding up to 64 TB and rebalancing storage I/O to provide consistent performance, without the need for over-provisioning.
 Aurora storage is also fault-tolerant and self-healing, so any storage failures are repaired transparently.

+It automatically replicates your storage six ways, across three Availability Zones.
+Amazon Aurora storage is fault-tolerant, transparently handling the loss of up to two copies of data without affecting database write availability and up to three copies without affecting read availability.
+Aurora always replicates your data across three Availability Zones, regardless of whether your database uses read replicas.

 It is a regional service that offers greater than 99.99% availability.
 The service is designed to automatically detect DB crashes and restart the DB without the need for crash recovery or DB rebuilds.
 If the entire instance fails, Amazon Aurora automatically fails over to one of up to 15 read replicas.

 `AWS re:Invent 2018: [REPEAT 1] Deep Dive on Amazon Aurora with MySQL Compatibility (DAT304-R1) <https://www.youtube.com/watch?v=U42mC_iKSBg&feature=emb_logo>`_